So, you’ve decided you want to start an employee advocacy program?

 Do you have a few superstar employee influencers within your ranks? 🔥

 Often there are more of them than you might think, and your chosen tech-partner should be able to help you identify them.

-Click here if you’d like some quick + free help with this! 👀
+Need some quick + free help with this? 👀

 If not, consider where it might be easiest to start.
 Your own team/department, for example, will be easier to onboard as you’re already in regular communication with them.